 Reports concerning wrongdoing in DOJ employees or programs should be submitted directly to the OIG Hotline as described above.
 For more information contact the OIG Whistleblower Ombudsperson program.

-For more information on whistleblower rights and protections, please see the the pamphlet prepared by the U.S. Office of Special Counsel, “Know Your Rights When Reporting Wrongs” and the video entitled “Reporting Wrongdoing: Whistleblowers and their Rights and Protections,” prepared by the OIG Whistleblower Ombudsperson program.
+For more information on whistleblower rights and protections, please see the the pamphlet prepared by the U.S. Office of Special Counsel, “Know Your Rights When Reporting Wrongs” and the following topics from the video entitled “Reporting Wrongdoing: Whistleblowers and their Rights and Protections,” prepared by the OIG Whistleblower Ombudsperson program:

 If an adverse personnel action has been taken or threatened against you in reprisal for making a disclosure of wrongdoing within your component, to the OIG, or elsewhere, you may submit a complaint to the OIG Hotline, or to the U.S. Office of Special Counsel.
 If you submit your complaint to the OIG, we will review it and let you know whether it is appropriate for the OIG to investigate or whether it should be referred elsewhere.
 Allegations of reprisal regarding EEO matters generally should be addressed through the EEO process.

-Employees of the FBI who believe that they have suffered or are threatened with reprisal for making a protected disclosure, whether to the OIG or elsewhere, may submit a complaint to the OIG Hotline, or to the DOJ Office of Professional Responsibility (OPR).
+There are separate procedures for employees of the FBI who believe that they have been retaliated against for making a protected disclosure.
+They may submit a complaint to the OIG Hotline, or to the DOJ Office of Professional Responsibility (OPR).
 The OIG or the OPR will review reprisal complaints made by FBI employees, conduct investigation of such complaints in appropriate cases, and, if they find reasonable grounds to believe that there has been or will be reprisal for a protected disclosure, report their findings to the DOJ Office of Attorney Recruitment and Management (OARM) for disposition.
 More information on OARM’s procedures is available at http://www.justice.gov/oarm/wb/whistleblowers.htm.
-As discussed above, FBI employees, like all employees of the Department of Justice, may report wrongdoing to the OIG Hotline, or outside the Department to the U.S. Office of Special Counsel.

 Pursuant to the Whistleblower Protection Enhancement Act of 2012, the following statement applies to non-disclosure policies, forms, or agreements of the federal government with current or former employees, including those in effect before the Act’s effective date of December 27, 2012: